 The discipline of herpetology in New Zealand includes lizards, frogs, tuatara, sea turtles, sea snakes, and in rare instances involves the capture of stowaway snakes and turtles/tortoises from other parts of the world.
 New Zealand rivals temperate Australia in terms of lizard biodiversity, and our herpetofauna have many ancient traits that make them unique internationally; e.g. all New Zealand geckos give birth to live young (usually twins) every 1-2 years.

-There are currently c.100 species of lizards recognised for New Zealand, one species of tuatara and three species of native frogs.
+There are currently well over 100 species of lizards recognised in New Zealand, one species of tuatara and three species of native frogs.
 New Zealand also has three species of sea snakes and five species of turtles in our seas; these species frequently turn up on northern beaches.

 Assessment of Environmental Effects (AEE)

-Lizards must be considered in scoping reports and in AEEs in order to achieve an “adequate” assessment of environmental effects (as per Section 88, clause 3 of the Resource Management Act 1991).
+Lizards must be considered in scoping reports and in AEEs in order to achieve an “adequate” assessment of environmental effects (as per Section 88, Schedule 4, clauses 6 and 7 of the Resource Management Act 1991).